- Meet your vagina’s new best friend. Lunette Menstrual Cups will provide you with a safe,...

 If you do these two things and still find that you’re getting lots of yeast infections?
 Then it may not be right for you.
 Switch back to tampons or pads and see if that works.

 Sex with the Lunette Cup?

 However, a menstrual cup is not suitable for penetrative sex.
-There simply isn’t enough room in the vaginal canal for everything.
-Plus the Lunette Cup (along with all menstrual cups) is stiff and it will feel extremely uncomfortable for the receiver, as well as the giver.
+There simply isn’t enough room for everything.
+Plus the Lunette Menstrual Cup is stiff and it will feel extremely uncomfortable for the receiver, as well as the giver.

 Try Instead SoftCups for Period Sex

 If you want to have non-messy sex during your period, try a Soft Cup.
-They are disposable, flat disks that are designed to sit up right under your cervix, unlike the regular menstrual cups which sit lower in the vaginal canal.
+They are disposable, flat disks that are designed to sit up right under your cervix, unlike the regular ones which sit lower.